Last Updated on 27/05/2022 by Clotilde Passalacqua

 London, as many big cities, has an amazing transport system and if you live in a central area you can do without a car and rely on public transport, and this is where the Joolz Geo Duo stands out.

 Not all tube stations have a lift or escalator, our nearest station has an escalator from Ticket Hall to platform, but only stairs from Street to Ticket Hall, so for me it was not an option to take the Tube (or I would have to ask for help every time)

 HOT TIP – Mumderground is a great app to see if the station you need to use will be accessible for you and your pram.

-London Buses have space for 2 single prams or a wheel chair and 1 single pram, but as the Joolz Geo is smaller than some single prams, I have never had problem to get on a bus.
+London Buses have space for 2 single prams or a wheel chair and 1 small single pram, but as our Joolz stroller is smaller than some single prams, I have never had problem to get on a bus.

 On the famous double decker Buses I find it easy to enter from the front door to pay and then navigate to the middle where the pram space is.
 On the single deck Buses the front seats are closer together so it is easier to enter through the middle door directly.

-The pram, with Liam and Santiago on-board, Mark, and I plus 2 hand luggage fit into a black cab without adjusting the pram or having to remove the boys.
+The pram, with Liam and Santiago on-board, my husband, and I plus 2 hand luggage fit into a black cab without adjusting the pram or having to remove the boys.

-The fact that the pram fits into Black Cabs easily is really important for me as when taking a cab alone it is really difficult to hold two babies or even worse try to keep two toddlers under control.
+The fact that the Joolz double pram fits into Black Cabs easily is really important for me as when taking a cab alone it is really difficult to hold two babies or even worse try to keep two toddlers under control.